Protist shell: Foraminiferans

-Other
+Other shells

 The cell body of many choanoflagellates is surrounded by a distinguishing extracellular matrix or periplast.
 These cell coverings vary greatly in structure and composition and are used by taxonomists for classification purposes.
 Many choanoflagellates build complex basket-shaped "houses", called lorica, from several silica strips cemented together.
 The functional significance of the periplast is unknown, but in sessile organisms, it is thought to aid attachment to the substrate.
 In planktonic organisms, there is speculation that the periplast increases drag, thereby counteracting the force generated by the flagellum and increasing feeding efficiency.

-Microfossils
+Microfossils and sediments

+The shells or skeletons of many protists survive over geological time scales as microfossils.
 Microfossils are fossils that are generally between 0.001mm and 1 mm in size, the study of which requires the use of light or electron microscopy.
 Fossils which can be studied by the naked eye or low-powered magnification, such as a hand lens, are referred to as macrofossils.

-For example, some colonial organisms, such as Bryozoa (especially the Cheilostomata) have relatively large colonies, but are classified by fine skeletal details of the small individuals of the colony.

-In another example, many fossil genera of Foraminifera, which are protists are known from shells (called "tests") that were as big as coins, such as the genus Nummulites.

 Microfossils are a common feature of the geological record, from the Precambrian to the Holocene.
-They are most common in deposits of marine environments, but also occur in brackish water, fresh water and terrestrial sedimentary deposits.
+They are most common in marine sediments, but also occur in brackish water, fresh water and terrestrial sedimentary deposits.
 While every kingdom of life is represented in the microfossil record, the most abundant forms are protist skeletons or cysts from the Chrysophyta, Pyrrhophyta, Sarcodina, acritarchs and chitinozoans, together with pollen and spores from the vascular plants.

-In 2017, fossilized microorganisms, or microfossils, were announced to have been discovered in hydrothermal vent precipitates in the Nuvvuagittuq Belt of Quebec, Canada that may be as old as 4.28 billion years old, the oldest record of life on Earth, suggesting "an almost instantaneous emergence of life" (in a geological time-scale sense), after ocean formation 4.41 billion years ago, and not long after the formation of the Earth 4.54 billion years ago.
+In 2017, fossilized microorganisms, or microfossils, were discovered in hydrothermal vent precipitates in the Nuvvuagittuq Belt that may be as old as 4.28 billion years old, the oldest record of life on Earth, suggesting "an almost instantaneous emergence of life" (in a geological time-scale sense), after ocean formation 4.41 billion years ago, and not long after the formation of the Earth 4.54 billion years ago.
 Nonetheless, life may have started even earlier, at nearly 4.5 billion years ago, as claimed by some researchers.